Willful Review

 Cons

-- Not fully online — Documents still need to be printed, signed, and witnessed to become legally binding.
+• Not fully online — Because online signing and storage of wills is not yet legal, documents still need to be printed, signed, and witnessed to become legally binding.

 A complete estate plan, including a power of attorney and living will, is $89.85, compared to $149 for Willful.
 A couple looking to prepare two wills would pay $64 and a complete estate plan for a couple is $144, compared to $249 for Willful.